 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of this vaccine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Severe combined immunodeficiency disease or SCID (an inherited disease), history of—Should not be used in patients with this condition.
+- Severe combined immunodeficiency disease (SCID) (an inherited disease)—Should not be used in patients with these conditions.

 A nurse or other trained health professional will give your child this vaccine.
 It is given by mouth.

 This medicine needs to be given on a fixed schedule.
 If your child missed the scheduled dose, call your child’s doctor for another appointment.

 This medicine comes with a patient information leaflet.
 Read the information carefully.
 Ask your doctor if you have any questions.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (suspension):